 Hank joined Kiewit in 1979 after graduating from Fairleigh Dickenson University in NJ with a degree in construction engineering technology.
 While he started in a field engineer role, he steadily grew into superintendent, project manager, district and division manager and executive leadership positions.

 Today, Hank is Executive Vice President of Kiewit Corporation.
 Throughout his career, Hank has worked hard to have a positive impact at Kiewit, working side by side with, and leading teams made up of, dedicated, talented Kiewit personnel on dozens of successful projects in the Chicago, Northeast and Mid-Atlantic regions.
-He currently oversees more than $2 billion in revenue and has played a key role in the strategic direction of the company as a member of the
+He currently oversees more than $2 billion in revenue and has played a key role in the strategic direction of the company.

 Hank has led, managed and served on several complex, high-profile projects that have reflected his focus on building strong teams, developing talented professionals and delivering high-quality projects.
 Hank and a dedicated team were instrumental in delivering the Queensboro Bridge Rehabilitation, a two -level, 10-lane bridge over the East River in NYC, that is used by 100,000 drivers each day.
 On the $600 million Willis Avenue Bridge project in the Bronx, New York, Hank and his team championed an innovative offsite construction approach that substantially minimized traffic disruptions and reduced client costs.